 Visitors to Los Cabos will find a sophisticated dining scene, one that offers much more than tacos and traditional Mexican fare.
-Cape cities Cabo San Lucas and San José del Cabo each showcase a surprisingly diverse sampling of world cuisines – Italy and Japan are particularly well-represented – with great food available at a variety of price points.
+Cape cities Cabo San Lucas and San José del Cabo each showcase an increasingly diverse sampling of world cuisines, with great food available at a variety of price points.

-Chefs Angel Carbajal and Masayuki Nikura pioneered Baja-Japanese fusion cuisine when they opened Nick-San in Cabo San Lucas in 1994.
+Chefs Angel Carbajal and Masayuki Niikura invented Baja-Japanese fusion cuisine when they opened Nick-San in Cabo San Lucas in 1994.
 The mix of sushi and Mexican ingredients has proven so popular since that additional restaurants have sprung up in San José del Cabo (at The Shoppes at Palmilla), México City and Nuevo Vallarta.
 Chef Volker Romeike’s Pitahayas followed soon afterward, pioneering the Pan-Pacific approach that has since been taken up by Enrique Olvera at Manta, as well as a host of others.

-Los Tres Gallos remains the top stop for traditional Mexican cuisine in Cabo San Lucas.
-Named for three movie stars from México's golden age of cinema, the downtown dining establiswment offers superb regional specialty dishes in a charming courtyard dining area.
+Los Tres Gallos, meanwhile, remains the top stop for traditional Mexican cuisine in Cabo San Lucas.
+Named for three movie stars from México's golden age of cinema, the downtown dining establishment offers superb regional specialty dishes in a charming courtyard dining area.
 No restaurant in Los Cabos offers the same quality of food and service for such affordable prices.